THERE ARE PEOPLE IN THE SPACE:

 An exploration of architectural photography William Klein and Julius Shulman

-Introduction: People can’t digest the Visual food well.
+Introduction: People can't digest visual food well.

-“I see through my eyes, not with them” –William Blake
+"I see through my eyes, not with them." – William Blake

-In the modern age, as people can get an information through digitalized rendered images with well written words, the knowledge of indirect reality seems to shape the world of design or at least it is supposed to be telling the truth of the space whereas it was only possible through a raw visual experience from their own travel when there was no internet.
-This applies to the public as well as the architects who are expert on architecture.
-Laszlo Moholy Nagy, who worked in the famous Bauhaus school at Dessau in the Weimar Republic, he wrote regarding photography in his work Vision in Motion that “<…> the power to become one if the primary visual forces of our life… Many people may not realize it but the present standard of visual expression in any field, painting, sculpture, architecture and especially advertising arts, is nourished by the visual food which the new photography provides.”
+In the modern age, people can access information through digitalized, rendered images accompanied by well-written words.
+The knowledge of indirect reality seems to shape the world of design, or at least, it is supposed to reveal the truth of space.
+Previously, this was only possible through raw visual experiences from personal travel when the internet did not exist.
+This applies to the public and architects, experts in architecture.
+László Moholy-Nagy, who worked at the famous Bauhaus school in Dessau during the Weimar Republic, wrote in his work "Vision in Motion" about photography: "<…> the power to become one of the primary visual forces of our life… Many people may not realize it, but the present standard of visual expression in any field, painting, sculpture, architecture, and especially advertising arts, is nourished by the visual food which the new photography provides."

 The interior of the Pantheon in the 18th century , painted by Giovanni Paolo Panini.
 Panini was an architect and a painter.
 He drew this painting on his Grand Tour.

-Blurred line: The birth of Architectural imagery and its recognition
+Blurred Line: The Birth of Architectural Imagery and Its Recognition

 Palm house, Kew, London,1847 by Antoine Claudet This image is thought to be the most powerful image from the beginning of rich tradition of photographs of Engineer architecture, such as the Crystal Palace and the Galerie des Machenes(1889).
 Claudet failed to sell a rchitecture views and shifted himself to portraiture photographer.
 Claudet was noted by the French Publisher of Excrusion daguerrienne as London’s “misty vapours” prevented “the formation of clear images.